Eviction Help in San Jose, California | Legal Support for Tenants and Landlords

-Facing eviction is one of the most stressful experiences a person or family can go through.
-Whether you’re a tenant being asked to leave your home or a landlord navigating complex eviction laws, the situation can quickly become confusing and overwhelming.
-In California, knowing your rights and options is essential—especially if you’re searching for emergency help for families getting evicted or legal assistance for eviction.
+Facing a housing situation is one of the most stressful experiences a person or family can go through.
+Whether you’re a tenant being asked to leave your home or a landlord navigating complex laws, the situation can quickly become confusing and overwhelming.
+In California, knowing your rights and options is essential—especially if you’re searching for emergency help for families getting evicted or legal assistance.

-In this guide, we’ll break down the eviction process, what tenants can expect, where to get eviction self help, and how both tenants and landlords can access affordable legal support.
+In this guide, we’ll break down the process, what tenants can expect, where to get self help, and how both tenants and landlords can access affordable legal support.

 A landlord can begin the eviction process (also known as an unlawful detainer) for several reasons, including: